The ultimate guide to the different types of rugs, including the best types of rug weaves, materials, and styles for your decorating needs.

 How to Choose a Rug

 #3 Consider the Material.
 This is the most important since it will help you save money.
-If you have pets or kids, it’s best to buy cotton or wool rugs since both are durable and easy to clean.
+If you have pets or kids, it’s best to buy cotton or wool since both are durable and easy to clean.
 If you are placing rugs in your kitchen, make sure they are stain-resistant, especially to oil.

 #4 Think of Foot Traffic.
 Some rugs aren’t made for areas with high traffic since they can easily wear.
 Low-pile rugs, like flat weaves, are ideal for high-traffic areas of your home.
-Meanwhile, high-pile rugs, like shag and open weaves, go well in your home office.
+Meanwhile, high-pile options, like shag and open weaves, go well in your home office.

 Easy To Clean Rugs